mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Next repro iteration

 The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, but the negative CI result means the original issue likely needs an additional condition.
-The most likely next conditions to test are:
+The current next Harness iteration tests the production shape where photo and video outputs stay attached together while `enableAudio`, HDR constraints, and zoom change across immediate restart cycles.
+If that also passes, the most likely remaining conditions to test are:

 - actively recording while replacing or recreating the video output,
 - preparing a new recorder while the session is being stopped/reconfigured,